 Check to see if you have you restarted your computer lately.
 We have found that the majority of students do not restart their computer for weeks, even months!
 It is important to restart your computer at least once a week.
 Most exam issues have been resolved with a computer restart, which could have been avoided entirely if the computer had already been restarted beforehand.
 It is recommend that your computer be restarted prior to launching your exam to dedicate as much resources to Examplify.
 Also, make sure to back up your data often.

 Update to the latest exam taking software version.
 Have the latest update installed for your exam software.
 If there is a new update, it will notify you upon launch.
-NOTE: For the Fall 2020 final exams, the minimum version you need is 2.4.
-As 11/16/2020, Examsoft has released version 2.5.
+NOTE: For the Fall 2021 final exams, the minimum version you need is 2.7 or later.

-Check the permission settings for Examplify with Exam ID and Exam Monitor feature enabled.
+Check the permission settings for Examplify with Exam ID and Exam Monitor, if feature is enabled.
 If the Office of Assessment has notified you that your remote (scheduled) close book exam will be using Exam ID and Exam Monitor feature of Examplify, then make sure to review what Exam ID and Exam Monitor our FAQ and check your permissions.